-The GHS was created by the United Nations to create a single worldwide methodology for chemical classification, labelling and Safety Data Sheets (SDS).
+The GHS was created by the United Nations in order to implement a single worldwide methodology for chemical classification, labeling and Safety Data Sheets (SDS).
 The system ensures that users are provided with practical, reliable and easy to understand information on chemical hazards, and can take the appropriate preventive and protective measures for their health and safety.

-On the 26th of November 2016, Safe Work Australia announced that chemicals manufactured or imported before 1 January can continue to be supplied without needing to meet the labelling requirements under GHS.
+On the 26th of November 2016, Safe Work Australia announced that chemicals manufactured or imported before 1 January can continue to be supplied without needing to meet the labeling requirements under GHS.

 SA, NT, QLD and NSW have adopted this system as of 1 January 2017 and other states will likely transition during 2017.

-Peerless JAL have been manufacturing all goods as GHS compliant since 2016.
+Peerless JAL has been manufacturing all goods as GHS compliant since 2016.